Marine Link

 © Daniel L Grantham Jr / Adobe Stock

-A strike by 45,000 dockworkers halting shipments at U.S. East Coast and Gulf Coast ports entered its second day Wednesday with no negotiations currently scheduled between the two sides, sources told Reuters.
+A strike by 45,000 dockworkers halting shipments at U.S. East Coast and Gulf Coast ports entered its second day on Wednesday with no negotiations currently scheduled between the two sides, sources told Reuters.

-The lack of progress is raising concerns among those reliant on shipments that the disruption could be prolonged.
 The International Longshoremen's Association union strike has blocked goods from food to automobile shipments across dozens of ports from Maine to Texas, which analysts warn will cost the economy billions of dollars a day.

 Economists have said the strike will not initially raise consumer prices as companies accelerated shipments in recent months for key goods.
 However, a prolonged stoppage will eventually filter through, with food prices likely to react first, according to Morgan Stanley economists.